 As of July 9, 2021, a whopping 95% of our respondents rated the microphone quality as either “Okay,” “Good,” or “Perfect.”
 Chances are you won’t get any major complaints if you decide to use these headphones for your conference calls.

 Should you buy the Microsoft Surface Headphones 2?

-Even if you compare these to the Sony WH-1000XM4, I’d say these hold their own thanks to good enough sound quality, noise cancelling, and superb multipoint connectivity that’s still slightly better than the Sony’s.
-If you want the best codec support and the absolute best noise cancelling then no, these aren’t for you.
+Even if you compare this to the Sony WH-1000XM4, I’d say this holds its own thanks to good enough sound quality, noise canceling, and superb multipoint connectivity that’s still slightly better than Sony’s.
+If you want the best codec support and the absolute best noise canceling then no, these aren’t for you.